dbekaert/RAiDER/weather_setup.md

          pip install pydap

-   ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___
+   ___Note: this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___

-   ___Note PyDAP v3.2.1 is required for now because the latest v3.2.2 (as of now) has a known [bug](https://colab.research.google.com/drive/1f_ss1Oa3VzgAOd_p8sgekdnLVE5NW6s5) in accessing and slicing the GMAO model.
+   ___Note: PyDAP v3.2.1 is required for now because the latest v3.2.2 (as of now) has a known [bug](https://colab.research.google.com/drive/1f_ss1Oa3VzgAOd_p8sgekdnLVE5NW6s5) in accessing and slicing the GMAO model.
 This bug is expected to be fixed in newer versions of PyDAP.___